Your Dental Insurance and Purchasing a Night Guard

 What Is a Dental Night Guard?

 Before we go further, let us first find out what a night guard is.
-In simple terms, a dental night guard or bite guard is a small appliance made of either soft, hybrid, or hard material whose main function is to protect the teeth against clenching and grinding which may cause permanent damage to dental anatomy and surrounding components (like the gums and jaw muscles).
+In simple terms, a dental night guard or bite guard is a small plastic appliance made of either soft, hybrid, or hard material.
+The main function is to protect the teeth against clenching and grinding which may cause permanent damage to dental anatomy and surrounding components (like the gums and jaw muscles).
 This tooth grinding and clenching condition is also known as bruxism.
 It can be caused by stress and anxiety, use of psychoactive substances or abnormal sleeping disorders which push one to grind or clench their teeth together as a way of stress relief.

 Why Won’t My Dental Insurance Cover My Night Guard?
 What Are My Options for Obtaining a Night Guard?
 Are there other options available?